3.1.1. Lamination Structure Observation

 These different layers contribute to different properties, which together enable the composite film to meet the critical performance requirement for pouch LIBs: The PP layer provides heat-seal properties, certain resistance of electrolyte and mechanical properties, while the PA layer contributes its superior mechanical properties.
 The Al layer in the middle gives the laminated film superior gas and water barrier properties.
 In this way, the easily sealable laminated film with high barrier property and superior mechanical properties for pouched LIB application is obtained.

 3.1.2.
 DSC Analysis

-The DSC cooling curves after elimination of thermal history, as well as the subsequent melting curves of each layer are plotted as shown in Figure 2.
-The obtained crystallization and melting parameters are listed in Table 1.
+The DSC cooling curves after elimination of thermal history, as well as the subsequent melting curves of each layer are plotted as shown in Figure 2

 3.1.3.
 Tensile Properties of the Laminated Films

 Although the gas and water barrier properties of aluminum foil are extremely high, suffering from its poor ductility, permanent deformation and even fracture will easily take place when the aluminum foil is under even slight scraping or stretching [3

 ].
 Therefore, it must be laminated with polymer films to enhance its ductility and to give it the heat seal property.

 To deeply investigate the relationship between the multi-layer structure and final properties of the composite film and to clarify the contribution of each layer to the mechanical properties of the composite film, in this section, we carefully prepared the composite films with different constitutions, including PP/Al, PA/Al and PA/Al/PP. Their tensile behaviors are investigated.